mendix/docs/content/en/docs/developerportal/support/security-findings-faq.md

 #### 8.6.2 Prototype Pollution Vulnerability - CVE-2021-23450

-Mendix 9.11.0 and above uses Dojo 1.16.4. ⚠ The `setObject` function is used in one place in our code, but this is in a deprecated function.
+Mendix 9.11.0 and above uses Dojo 1.16.4. ⚠The `setObject` function is used in one place in our code, but this is in a deprecated function.
 This function is no longer used internally.
 Therefore, there is no opportunity for the `setObject` function to be exploited.

 ### 8.7 BREACH Attacks